 - Standard used for the pattern of lines

 Before labeling a large number of items, we recommend testing the labels with the scanner you plan to use under the environmental conditions you will be scanning in (for example, in a dimly lit warehouse or outside on a sunny day).

-To make barcodes scan more reliably, by default Finale does not print the actual product id, packing, and lot id in the barcode.
+To make barcode labels more easy to scan, by default Finale does not print the actual product id, packing, and lot id in the barcode.
 Instead, the default label templates included with Finale use a “short code” created by the software.
 A short code is a 12 digit number assigned by the software to each combination of product id, packing, and lot id.
 The 12 digit number is a valid UPC code (just like you would find on retail products) within the set of number defined for restricted circulation items within a company.
 This means that the number will not collide with any UPC codes you receive on products from other companies.

 The short codes assigned scan reliably because no matter how long the product id and the lot id is, the barcode only has to store 12 digits.
 Additionally, the UPC standard scans more reliably than the barcode standard (Code-128) used for general information barcodes since it is limited to only include numbers.